Noose (1948 film)

-Noose (released in the United States as The Silk Noose) is a 1948 British crime film, directed by Edmond T. Gréville and starring Carole Landis, Joseph Calleia, and Derek Farr.
+Noose (U.S. title: The Silk Noose) is a 1948 British comedy crime film, directed by Edmond T. Gréville and starring Carole Landis, Joseph Calleia and Derek Farr.
+It was written by Richard Llewellyn based on his play of the same title.
+The film is part of the cycle of Britain spiv films produced between 1945 and 1950.

-It was shot at Teddington Studios with sets designed by the art director Bernard Robinson.

 Plot

-Set in the then contemporary post-war London, Noose is the story of black market racketeers who face attempts to bring them to justice by an American fashion journalist, her ex-army fiancé and a gang of honest toughs from a local gym.
+Set in then contemporary post-war London, Noose is the story of black market racketeers who face attempts to bring them to justice by an American fashion journalist, her ex-army fiancé and a gang of honest toughs from a local gym.
 The normally gentlemanly and urbane Nigel Patrick is cast as a cockney spiv.

 The gangs hang around Bason's Gymnasium and Sugiani's nightclub, The Blue Moon.
 Sugiani has worked his way up from the gutter since arriving in Britain from Italy.